Skip to content →

 What would you do if money were no object?
 A familiar question I’m sure.
 Often we fantasise about the choices we’d make if we had enough money to act without fear.
 But there is another interpretation of this familiar idiomatic question that is much less considered.

 What if money literally were no object? ie. what if it didn’t exist at all?
 What if we never traded?
 What if we never got paid, and everything was free?
 Sounds crazy, right?
 Well it’s not so crazy as you might think, and, chances are, you’re already engaging in this kind of behaviour.
-Continue reading What if money were no object?

 Leave a Comment